akirak/flake-templates/README.md

 # Nix Flake Templates

 This is a collection of [Nix flake](https://nixos.wiki/wiki/Flakes) templates I use in my personal projects.
-They mostly provide development shells (i.e.
+Most of them provide development shells (i.e.
 `devShells.*`), but I may add further instructions for production builds in the future.